Motivating Psychological Safety

 When team members feel safe to take risks and to exhibit vulnerability, team performance improves.
 When that safety is absent, team members hold back ideas and team performance is impeded.
 Leaders can increase team effectiveness by creating a psychologically safe work environment.

-If you lead a software team, you need to understand how to produce
+If you lead a software team, you need to understand how to produce psychological safety.

 When team members feel safe, they are much more likely:

 - to adopt new responsibilities knowing that their team will support them.

 The net result is a team that learns faster.
 By learning, the team becomes more effective.